 What financial support can I get?

-The Government have made a number of changes to benefits and sick pay and will likely take more steps over the coming days and weeks.
+The Government have made a number of changes to benefits and sick pay.
 The following two organisations provide detailed support and advice about your money in light of coronavirus and new government measures.

 - This up-to-date guide from the Money Advice Service is easy to follow and filled with good advice about sick pay and changes to claiming your benefits during this challenging time.